Where is Lee Dixon now?

-Dixon was also a regular pundit on the BBC for Match of the Day and Football Focus for eight years before leaving in July 2012 to join the BBC’s rivals ITV’s football coverage.
+Alongside his business interests Dixon has forged an excellent reputation as a football pundit and featured on the BBC for Match of the Day and Football Focus for eight years before leaving in July 2012 to join the BBC’s rivals ITV’s football coverage.

 A huge cycling fan, Dixon has completed numerous charity bike rides across the UK and mainland Europe.

 He is also patron of his wife Yolande’s contemporary dance company, the Yorke Dance Project and has assisted in the production of some of company’s shows.

 Dixon is one of a number of ex-professionals who sit on the FA’s retrospective diving panel which review suspected cases of what is being called ‘successful deception of a match official’.